xanish/cards-against-humanity/README.md

 - Make sure you have node
 - Clone repo
-- Run `npm run start:dev`
+- Run `docker-compose up -d node` (obviously need docker to be installed)
-- Expose port 3000 with ngork
+- Expose port 3000 with ngork (TODO: bake this into compose? maybe as a separate prod deploy?)

 ## To do